frontendweekly/virga/11ty/posts/2021-01-14-optimizing-images-with-eleventy.md

 [`@11ty/eleventy-img`](https://www.npmjs.com/package/@11ty/eleventy-img) is a plugin for Eleventy which uses the [sharp](https://sharp.pixelplumbing.com/) image processor and outputs multiple sizes, save multiple formats, cache remote images locally.

-Examples at [Eleventy Doc](https://www.11ty.dev/docs/plugins/image/) shows using it with Shortcodes, but I only use images in one layout and want to keep using markdown syntax, I'll use the plugin at [Transforms](https://www.11ty.dev/docs/config/#transforms).
+Examples at [Eleventy Doc](https://www.11ty.dev/docs/plugins/image/) shows using it with Shortcodes, but I only use images in one layout and want to keep using Markdown syntax, I'll use the plugin at [Transforms](https://www.11ty.dev/docs/config/#transforms).

 `@11ty/eleventy-img` is a simple yet very powerful plugin.
 After about an hour of trial and error, I've settled with this: